salsicha/TorqueClustering/README.md

 The explanation of each "Run" file:

-TorqueClustering_Run.m and TorqueClustering_on_ImageClustering.m: The codes for the reproduction of the results in the main article.
+TorqueClustering_Run.m and TorqueClustering_Run_ImageClustering.m: The codes for the reproduction of the results in the main article.

 TorqueClustering_Run_Supplementary.m: The codes for the reproduction of the results in the supplementary information.